 My father is an amazing storyteller who must one day sit down and write his own book.
 Researching, learning and sharing his knowledge are his guiding principles in life.
 Every time I talk to him, he shares new information he’s uncovered.
-His interest lies in a variety of different subjects from science to anthropology, history, social commentary and good Turkish TV shows to watch.
+His interest lies in a variety of different subjects from science to spirituality, anthropology, 60s Italian cinema, musicals, history, social commentary and good Turkish TV shows to watch.

 It’s his passion for learning and curating information he finds valuable that got him into a career in broadcasting.
-Dad is a major inspiration for me writing these articles and using innovative approaches such as video readings to share them across the internet.
-For example, today, I will work with my brother to record a reading of this praise of dad’s life’s work.
+Dad is a major inspiration for me in writing these articles and using innovative approaches such as video readings to share them across the internet.

 How to Crack Walnuts

-The other really neat trick dad showed me was how to break walnuts in the palms of his hand.
+The other really neat trick Dad showed me was how to break walnuts in the palms of his hand.
 He’d get two walnuts and use their hardness to allow the walnuts to break each other.
 This worked best if both walnuts were as hard as the other.
 When their hardness was matched, in Turkish we call these types “cetin ceviz”, both walnuts would crack open revealing their kernel.
 I think this is how it works with people in relationships too.
-All people have to be as powerful as the other to bring out the others’ best qualities.
+Each person has to be powerful to bring out the other’s gifts.

-I’m glad this is how my relationship is with my mum, dad and brother.
-We are all as strong-minded as each other and can challenge all parties to think better and to bring their best game to the table, or to AEEA, which is our Facebook family chat that I’m glad I started a while back.
+I’m glad this is how my relationship is shaping up with Mum, Dad and Brother.
+We are all as strong-willed as each other and can challenge all parties to think better and to bring their best game to the table, or to AEEA, which is our family chat group.
+I’m really proud of it.
+No one shies away from expressing their views (in a considerate, positive, supportive and respectful way, of course).

 The Power of Story